hbarza/youwe-backend-test/README.md

     <br>
 </p>

-The poject includes Youwe "Poker Change" and "Phrase Analyzer" tests.
+The project includes Youwe "Poker Chance" and "Phrase Analyzer" tests.

 You can find a live version of test application on this address:
 [http://youwe.be.cooode.run/](http://youwe.be.cooode.run/)